 Public opinion has shifted dramatically in favor of sensible reforms that expand health-based approaches while reducing the role of criminalization in drug policy.

 Marijuana reform has gained unprecedented momentum throughout the Americas.
 Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and the District of Columbia have legalized marijuana for adults.
 In December 2013, Uruguay became the first country in the world to legally regulate marijuana.
 Canada legalized marijuana for adults in 2018.

 In response to a worsening overdose epidemic, dozens of U.S. states passed laws to increase access to the overdose antidote, naloxone, as well as “911 Good Samaritan” laws to encourage people to seek medical help in the event of an overdose.

 Yet the assault on American citizens and others continues, with 700,000 people still arrested for marijuana offenses each year and almost 500,000 people still behind bars for nothing more than a drug law violation.

 President Obama, despite supporting several successful policy changes – such as reducing the crack/powder sentencing disparity, ending the ban on federal funding for syringe access programs, and ending federal interference with state medical marijuana laws – did not shift the majority of drug policy funding to a health-based approach.

-Now, the new administration is threatening to take us backward toward a 1980s style drug war.
-President Trump is building a wall to keep drugs out of the country, and has called for harsher sentences for drug law violations and the death penalty for people who sell drugs.
+Now, the Trump administration is threatening to take us backward toward a 1980s-style drug war.
+President Trump started building a wall to keep drugs out of the country, and has called for harsher sentences for drug law violations and the death penalty for people who sell drugs.
 He has also resurrected disproven “just say no” messaging aimed at youth.